spacewalk01/yolov5-fire-detection/README.md

 </p>

 ## Setup
 Clone this repo and use the following script to install [yolov5](https://github.com/ultralytics/yolov5).
 Then download [fire dataset](https://mega.nz/file/MgVhQSoS#kOcuJFezOwU_9F46GZ1KJnX1STNny-tlD5oaJ9Hv0gY) and put it in datasets folder.
 The dataset contains subsamples from [Kaggle fire and Smoke](https://www.kaggle.com/dataclusterlabs/fire-and-smoke-dataset) and [Fire and Guns](https://www.kaggle.com/atulyakumar98/fire-and-gun-dataset) datasets.
-Note that I filtered out images only containing smokes and guns and then changed fire label in annotation files after removing their annotations.
+I filtered out images and annotations that contain smokes & guns and then changed fire annotation's label in annotation files.

 ```
 # Install yolov5